ACloudGuru-Resources/az-500/ad-connect/README.md

 * Domain must not already be a verified domain of Azure AD or Office 365

 ## Create domain, users and groups
+* Copy all files within this directory to the server
 * Edit lines 122 - 124 of create-users-and-domains.ps1, see example below
 * This must exactly match your public domain name